 It’s also key to keep the area you’re working in clean, including where your equipment will sit.
 You should use antibacterial spray for this, followed by covering the surface with a medical grade cover.
 These surface dressings have a paper surface to absorb fluids and a plastic base to prevent damage to the surface underneath.
 Once you’re ready, organise your equipment so everything is flat and easily accessible.
 This creates a seamless stick and poke process and avoids spillages.

 Cross contamination can also occur from dipping your tattoo needle directly into your ink bottle.
 The way to avoid this is by pouring a bit of ink into an ink cup.
 If you’re using a few colours in a tattoo, you’ll need an individual cup for each colour.
-You can buy either disposable or recyclable cups, however if you’re using recyclable ones, they must be sterilised before use to avoid infection.

 The needles you use for your stick and poke play a key role in how long your tattoo will last.
 You’ve probably heard of people using a sewing needle for their hand poked creations, however these are often blunt and aren’t sterile.
 We definitely don’t recommend this method.
 Instead, opt for professional needles which are sterile and much sharper.
 This means you’ll get a much more solid and precise line for your tattoo.
 There’s lots of different needle types available, such as round liners for outlining and magnum shaders for shading.
 To learn more in depth about tattoo needles and what the different types are used for, you can read our blog post on this topic here.